CS411: Applications of Computer Vision and Deep Learning

 ASSIGNMENT-2 (Multi-Class Semantic Segmentation pipeline using Pytorch) out on 13-03-24 (Deadline: 5th-April-2024, 11:59 P.M.) | [ ASSIGNMENT BACKUP DAYS REMAINING ]

 16-03-2024 1:00 P.M. - 3:30 P.M.
-(2.5 hrs) Assignment-1 evaluations for credited students
+(2.5 hrs) Assignment-1 evaluations for credited students and related discussions.

 19-03-2024 10:00 P.M. - 12:30 A.M.
 (2 hrs) Lec-12: Neural Machine Translation using LSTM - coding session-2 by Seshadri Mazumder [ Attendance | Notebook ]